 How To Plan And Execute A Virtual Fun Run For Your School

-Fun runs are a highly anticipated school event and even if your school is virtual, that doesn’t have to change.
+Fun runs are a highly anticipated school event; even if your school is virtual, that doesn’t have to change.
 You can still rally your community and enhance the school spirit while getting the students and teachers active.
-Whether it is your first time planning a fun run, or your first time planning one virtually, have no fear, we have some tips for you.
+Whether it is your first time planning a fun run or your first time planning one virtually, have no fear; we have some tips for you.

 Introduction to Fun Runs

-Fun runs are a sporting event but their primary goal is to help the school with fundraising.
+Fun runs are sporting events, but their primary goal is to help the school with fundraising.
 Students are encouraged to gather donations.
-Donations can be a flat amount, for each lap or for hitting a set distance.
+Donations can be flat for each lap or for hitting a set distance.
 Students typically get prizes for performance and/or hitting certain donation levels.
-The school will usually have a fundraising target and will share how much was raised in the race.
-Sometimes the school will get sponsors from the local community to donate, or match in order to increase funding.
+The school will usually have a fundraising target and share how much was raised in the race.
+Sometimes the school will get sponsors from the local community to donate or match to increase funding.

 Planning a Fun Run